 ‘Our interns receive minimum wage, which is set in the United States at $7.25/hour unless a state chooses to pay more, which mine does not.
 Additionally of all our interns are full-time students at the university where I work, so the liveable wage is tough to answer since the internship pay is not presumably their only means of financial support.’

 ‘Our industry needs to drastically change it’s reliance on unpaid labor.
 We need to value our interns appropriately.’

 Many comments echo’d the points in our recent piece on the cost of internships to the museum sector.
 Internships do provide an excellent opportunity for those who can afford them, but this restricts who works in museums.

 My fear is that by showing how widespread the practice of interns working for long periods without pay is, this may provide an excuse for others to do the same.
-But if we want museums to have a positive impact on society, we need to consider how internships can be reformed to be more inclusive and less exploitative.
+But if we want museums to have a positive impact on society, we need to consider how internships can be reformed so museum jobs are more inclusive and less exploitative.

 I think that there is that desire, but how do move towards towards fair paid for interns when funding is limited?

 – A note on our research.
 420 museum professionals took part in this survey on July 10th 2017, with the majority of these being in Europe and the United States.
 Participants were recruited from our MuseumNext mailing list and posts on Twitter and Facebook.